cathrynploehn-NIST/Visualizationintroduction/Guiding Principles of Information Visualization.md

 - continuous display of the information space (or data set)
 - progressive refinement of data display parameters
 - users can view details on demand

+Again, many of these principles have been borrowed from human-computer interaction and applied to the specific task of visualizing data.
+Also, there are more specific guidelines for visualizing data specific to domain and visualization type.
+For more information on designing visualizations, see

+- _Design for Information_ by Isabel Meirelles,
+- _Designing the User Interface: Strategies for Effective Human-Computer Interaction (4th Edition)_ by Ben Shneiderman
+- _Visual Display of Quantitative Information_ by Edward Tufte

 [< Back to home](README.md)